By Meron Moges-Gerbi, CNN

 (CNN) – On a rainy afternoon this spring when President Barack Obama gave the commencement speech at Morehouse College in Atlanta, he called valedictorian Betsegaw Tadele the “skinny guy with a funny name” – a moniker Obama has often used in reference to himself.

 Tadele’s journey to share the stage with the President of the United States began in Addis Ababa, Ethiopia.
 The youngest of Tadele Alemu and Almaz Ayalew’s two children. the Morehouse scholar’s first name, Betsegaw, means “by God’s grace” in Amharic, his native language.

 In the summer of 2009, Tadele came to the United States in pursuit of a higher education.

-Morehouse College, a historically black college, was not Tadele’s first choice; he was initially interested in more technical schools.
+Morehouse College was not Tadele’s first choice; he was initially interested in more technical schools.
 Morehouse only awarded him enough scholarship funds to pay for tuition, not room and board.
 But Tadele’s brother happened to be living and working in Atlanta.
 Tadele saw this as an opportunity to spend time with his brother while taking advantage of what the university had to offer.
 Morehouse became his new destination.